Convert Figma logo to code with AI

 Contribution Guidelines

-Before starting a new pull request, please ensure compatibility with other databases and write unit tests whenever possible.
+Before submitting a pull request, ensure compatibility with multiple database engines and include unit tests when possible.

-Each commit should start with a tag indicating the type of change: [fix], [feature], or [update].
+Each commit should begin with a tag indicating the type of change:

 License